 2. Make a list of ‘Most Wanted’ features

 It’s easy to get distracted by all the ‘bells and whistles’ when you’re at a display village.
 Most builders offer special deals and attractive upgrades that are hard to ignore.
-If you’ve already made a list of features that are ‘Most Wanted’ to you before you set out for the display village, that way it will be much easier to stay focused on what’s important to you.
+Make a list of features that are ‘Most Wanted’ to you before you set out for the display village, that way it will be much easier to stay focused on what’s important.
 It’s also a useful briefing tool, when you talk to the various sales consultants about what you’re looking for in a new home build.

 3. Pack the essentials

 Don’t visit empty handed!
-Here are a few essentials that will come in handy for your visit:
+Here are a few essentials that will make sure you get the most out of your visit:

 - Smartphone with a camera to take snaps of what you like and don’t like, and document the home designs to review later

 - Notepad (or take notes on your phone, if you prefer)